zettawatt/colony/README.md

 ##### My Pods
 The My Pods page enables managing your pods, pod references, and attaching metadata to files in your pods.

-###### Add pod reference
-After the setup step, Colony will leave you with a 'default' pod and a pod reference to the 'Genesis Pod' which contains the initial files uploaded to the Autonomi network.
-When you find other users' pod addresses, you can add these to the 'default' pod or create a new pod.

-You can add as many pod references to your pod as you wish.
-If you want to share your pod with a friend, simply sent them the address and they will get everything that you have.

 ###### Syncing from the Autonomi network
 The 'Sync' button will pull pods from the Autonomi network.
-This will lock up the window for a few moments while it fetches all of the metadata from the network.
+This will lock up the window while it fetches all of the metadata from the network.
+Run Sync any time you want to fetch the latest metadata from the network.
+Depending on the size of the pods, how many pod references you have, and your network speed, this operation will take some time.

 Note it will throw a warning at this phase warning you about potential corruption if you haven't uploaded.
 If you have never uploaded to the network, there is no concern here.
 If you have, make sure you always click 'Upload All Pods' before you hit sync if you want to keep your changes.
 During the 'sync' operation, it will pull down all of your pods from the Autonomi network, so if you have local modifications, they could be lost.

+**Tip** - sync operations are much faster if you have uploaded your pods to the network.
+This is because the first step is to pull your pods from the network and it takes much longer to search the network for non-existant data than to download existing data.

+###### Add pod reference
+After the setup step, Colony will leave you with a 'default' pod and a pod reference to the 'Genesis Pod' which contains the initial files uploaded to the Autonomi network.
+When you find other users' pod addresses, you can add these to the 'default' pod or create a new pod by clicking the 'Create New Pod' button.
+Click the pod's pen icon to edit.
+In the edit dialog, click on the and clicking on the 'Add Pod Ref' button to enter the pod reference address.
+When done editing the pod, click 'Save Pod'.
+Saving the pod will write it to your local disk and be uploaded to the network once you click the "Upload All Pods" button.

+You can add as many pod references to your pod as you wish.
+If you want to share your pod with a friend, simply send them the address and they will perform the same steps.

 <p align="center">
  <img align="center" src="https://raw.githubusercontent.com/zettawatt/colony/main/screenshots/pod_management.gif" height="480" />
 </p>

 ###### Adding metadata and syncing to Autonomi
-To share this newly uploaded file and add metadata to it, go back to the Pod Management tab on the left side of the screen, click the modify button on the selected pod, and click the transfer button to add this file to the pod.
+To share uploaded files and add metadata to them, click the pencil icon on the selected pod, and click the transfer button to add this file to the pod.
 Then click the pencil icon to edit the metadata.
 There is a drop down at the top providing templates for various file types.
 Then enter in the relevant information in the fields.

+You can also add files that were uploaded to Autonomi using the ant CLI or other application by clicking on the 'Add Autonomi File' button in the Editing Pod dialog.
+This will bring up a dialog where you can paste the Autonomi address of the object you want to describe.

+**NOTE**: on Colony v1.1.5 and older the initial template will be for a 'Book' and be blank.
+Click the drop down to select another option to populate the fields.
+If you want to describe a book, reselect the 'Book' type and the fields will be populated.
+This is being fixed.

 The text looks rather complicated, but it isn't too hard once you've done a few.
 In simplified terms, the left side `"schema:blah"` statement specifies what type of information you should enter in the right hand text entry box.
-For example, if you are uploading a book and the left side says `"schema:Author"`, the left hand side, you'd put the author's name in the text entry box.
+For example, if you are uploading a book and the left side says `"schema:author"`, in the right hand side you'd put the author's name in the text entry box.

 Note that there is some magic that happens under the hood here.
-Several fields will be filled in automatically when you hit 'save', so you don't have to worry about them:
+Several fields will be filled in automatically for files that you uploaded when you hit 'save', so you don't have to worry about them:
 - `schema:contentSize`
 - `schema:name`
 - `schema:encodingFormat`

+For files being added using the 'Add Autonomi File' button, these fields will need to be filled in manually as Colony has no direct information about these files.
+The `schema:contentSize` is the size of the file in bytes.

-Any fields that are left with the default values will not be included in the final result.
+Any fields that are left with the default values from the template will not be included in the final result.

 The entries that are the least self explanatory are `"schema:alternateName"` and `"schema:name"`.
 The rule here is that "name" is always the name of the file you're uploading, while "alternateName" is an optional human readable name.
 So if you upload a book with a filename "wizrdOz.pdf", set the "alternateName" to "The Wizard of Oz".

+You can also edit metadata for items by selecting them and clicking the pencil icon that appears.

 Although tempting, do not skip this step!
 Your file is only as valuable as the metadata that you put in here.
 If its wrong or lacking information, no one will be able to find your stuff!
 We will soon be improving the data entry mechanism here, we just ran out of time for the initial release!